 By Chuck Woodbury

-(UPDATE, MAY 12, 2017) — I wrote this article three years ago in response to the death of a 3-year-old boy, who was electrocuted by simply touching his family’s Airstream trailer.
+(UPDATE, MAY 9, 2021) — I wrote this article seven years ago in response to the death of a 3-year-old boy, who was electrocuted by simply touching his family’s Airstream trailer.
 The trailer was experiencing what is known as a “hot skin” condition.
 It can happen to any of us, and does, in fact, happen much too often (most often the shock does not kill).
 I urge you to read this story.
 Being aware of what causes this potentially lethal condition could save your life or the life of someone you love.
 Here is my story, slightly edited, from three years ago.

 We reported earlier this month about the death of 3-year-old Landyn Gerald Keener, who was electrocuted when he touched his family’s Airstream trailer in Amboy, Ill., when it was experiencing a “hot skin” condition.
 After hearing the news, our technical editor [at the time] Chris Dougherty interviewed electrical engineer Mike Sokol about how such a tragedy could occur and how other RVers can avoid becoming a victim.
 Watch that interview on our RV Travel Channel.